GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

 description: Step by step guide on adding comment columns to your report templates.
 ---

 Adding a notes column that saves back to a database is a multi-step process.
-First you will setup the column for the data to be placed into.
-Then, you will add two report formulas to actually manipulate the data, and lastly, you will structure  the report formulas to point to the various data points in the report to save and pull comments.
+First, you'll set up a column for the data will be placed.
+Then, you'll add two report formulas to manipulate the data, and lastly, you'll structure the report formulas to point to the various data within the report so it saves and pulls comments.

 ## Report Setup
-First, unfreeze the panes for the report.
+First, unfreeze the panes for your report.